Snake Plant

 About Snake Plant

-Snake plants are practically immortal.
+Native to the dry, rocky regions of West Africa, snake plants are practically immortal.
 Their stiff, upright leaves store water like succulents, making them incredibly drought-tolerant.
 They clean indoor air, tolerate low light, and require minimal attention.
 If you want a plant you can almost forget about, this is it.

-Light
+Low-Medium Light

 Snake plants tolerate everything from low light to bright indirect.
 They'll grow faster with more light but survive in dim corners where most plants would struggle.
 Avoid prolonged direct sunlight, which can fade the leaf patterns.